Professor Randall's Note:

 learning disability, I know how tempting it is to to say that you

 don't need accommodations.
-In fact, you may have gotten few, if any,
+In fact, in undergraduate school, you may have gotten few, if any.
+The difference

 between undergraduate school and law school is that in undergraduate